victorca25/traiNNer/README.md

 :black_square_button: TODO

 - [ ] Test TV loss/regularization (needs to balance loss weight with other losses).
-Useful for denoising tasks, reduces Total Variation.
 - [ ] Test HFEN loss (needs to balance loss weight with other losses).
-Useful to keep high frequency information.
-Used Gaussian filter to reduce the effect of noise.
 - [ ] Test [Partial Convolution based Padding](https://github.com/NVIDIA/partialconv) (PartialConv2D).
 - [ ] Test PartialConv2D with random masks.
 - [ ] Add automatic model scale change (preserve conv layers, estimate upscale layers).
 - [ ] Add automatic loading of old models and new ESRGAN models.
 - [ ] Downscale images before and/or after inference.
 Helps in cleaning up some noise or bring images back to the original scale.
+- [ ] Adopt SRPGAN's extraction of features from the discriminator to test if it reduces compute usage
+- [ ] Import GMFN's recurrent network and add the feature loss to their MSE model, should have better MSE results with SRGAN's features/textures (Needs testing)
+- [ ] Import PPON's inference network to train using BasicSR's framework.
+They use dilated convolutions to increase receptive field and compare against ESRGAN with perceptually good results

 Done
 - [:white_check_mark:] Add on the fly augmentations (gaussian noise, blur, JPEG compression).
-- [:white_check_mark:] Add TV loss/regularization options
+- [:white_check_mark:] Add TV loss/regularization options.
+Useful for denoising tasks, reduces Total Variation.
-- [:white_check_mark:] Add HFEN loss
+- [:white_check_mark:] Add HFEN loss.
+Useful to keep high frequency information.
+Used Gaussian filter to reduce the effect of noise.
 - [:white_check_mark:] Add [Partial Convolution based Padding](https://github.com/NVIDIA/partialconv) (PartialConv2D).
 It should help prevent edge padding issues.
 Zero padding is the default and typically has best performance, PartialConv2D has better performance and converges faster for segmentation and classification (https://arxiv.org/pdf/1811.11718.pdf).
 Code has been added, but the switch makes pretained models using Conv2D incompatible.
 Training new models for testing.
 (May be able to test inpainting and denoising)

 An image super-resolution toolkit flexible for development.
 It now provides: